research-and-develop/ExcelAddInPlayground/README.md

 To run this project you need:
 - Visual Studio 2015 (I've used Community Edition);
 - Office Tools For Visual Studio 2015 (which I downloaded from here https://www.visualstudio.com/vs/office-tools/);
-- You need to have installer Office 2013 or 2016;
+- You need to have installed Office 2013 or 2016;

 Project Type is **Excel 2013 and 2016 VSTO Add-in**